- Search The Registry

 *William Chance was born on this date in 1880.
 He was a Black educator and humanitarian.

 William Claudius Chance, Sr. was born in Parmele, North Carolina.
 His parents were W. V. and Alice Chance; his grandparents, who raised him, were Bryant and Penethia Chance; all were former slaves.
-Brought up on a small farm in poverty-stricken Martin County, Chance set out at an early age to improve his living conditions.
+Brought up on a small farm in poverty-stricken Martin County, Chance set out early to improve his living conditions.

-Chance was married twice: in 1917 to Evelyn Payton, who died in 1927; and in 1929 to Julia Johnson, who died on 8 Mar.
+Chance was married twice: in 1917 to Evelyn Payton, who died in 1927, and in 1929 to Julia Johnson, who died on 8 Mar.
 1972.
 He had seven children.
 William Chance died in Lynchburg, Va., while visiting his daughter and ailing wife, a patient in Guggenheimer Hospital.
-His body was returned to Bethel for burial about four miles from his birthplace in Parmele.
+His body was returned to Bethel for burial, about four miles from his birthplace in Parmele.